-“There’s no evidence to suggest the virus can be transmitted through food – but of course, we want to reinforce that while we navigate these uncharted waters, we must always take hygiene, including the handling of food, seriously.”
+“There’s no evidence to suggest the virus can be transmitted through food,” he says.
+“But of course, we want to reinforce that while we navigate these uncharted waters, we must always take food hygiene, including the handling of food, seriously.”

 Here we share Cox’s top tips on safe food hygiene practices.

 “Cleaning is so important; it should be counted as three tips!” says Cox.
-“We don’t want people to lose sight of traditional food safety issues like time-temperature control, but really the key message is cleaning.”
+“We don’t want people to lose sight of traditional food safety issues like time-temperature control, but really, the key message here is cleaning.”

-He stresses that we often wash our fresh fruits and vegies before eating them anyway, and this will help eliminate the virus early in the chain.
+He stresses that we often wash our fresh fruits and vegies before eating them anyway.
+Doing this will help eliminate the virus early in the chain.

 He also recommends thoroughly cleaning any areas where you prepare food with a standard surface sanitiser, which you can buy from any supermarket.